Skip to content

 Analytical Lenses

-The methodology produces findings.
+The mode produces findings.
 The lenses operationalise them.
 Each lens applies a distinct analytical function; together they cover the full chain from identity resolution through to regulatory complaint packaging.

 ENTITY-RESOLUTION